jasmine-tabuzo/jasmine-tabuzo.github.io/README.md

-# How to Host a Resume on Github Pages using VSCode and Jekyll
+# How to Host a Resume on Github Pages using VSCode and Jekyll on Windows

 ## Purpose
-This guide will teach you how to host a resume on GitHub Pages using Visual Studio Code and Jekyll.
+This guide will teach you how to host a resume on GitHub Pages using Visual Studio Code and Jekyll on Windows.

 Additionally, this guide will teach you some of Andrew Etter's key principals in technical communication, namely: